lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 6/02-Methods-without-Arguments.md

 }
 ```

 Below is a snippet that contains two functions, `foo()` and `bar()`.
 One thing to note in the below snippet is that the `static` keyword is listed for both functions.
-Java has a variety of rules that must be followed that over time with experience and practice will become more apparent.
-One of those rules is that non-static methods cannot be referenced from a `static` context, in this case the`static` method `main` cannot access non static methods.
+Java has a variety of rules that must be followed that over time and with experience and practice will become more apparent.
+One of those rules is that non-static methods cannot be referenced from a `static` context, in this case the`static` method `main` cannot access non-static methods.
+This is becuase non-static methods are tied to distinct instances of their corresponding objects, wheras `static` methods share an instance that can be referenced.

 Manipulate the code within the functions and within the body of the `main` to learn how to write and implement functions.
-Try removing the `static` keyword to observer the impact it has on the output.
+Try removing the `static` keyword to observe the impact it has on the output.

 ```java
 // Demonstration of calling methods in a program